Leo-Muo/Leo-Muo/README.md

 - 👋 Hi, I’m @Leo-Muo
 - 👀 I’m interested in Artificial Intelligence, Cloud Computing, Algorithms, Games, Art and Quantum Computers.
-- 🌱 I’m currently learning Concurrent Programming, and Web development.
+- 🌱 I’m currently learning Advanced Scripting(Bash and Python), Development and deployment of network services(.Net ecosystem), and Android Development(Kotlin).
 - 💞️ I’m looking to collaborate on any project that will develope my skills in computing.
 - 📫 How to reach me... email: v.muoghara@gmail.com